-The number of workers, cookers, drivers and ladies helpers are around 120 at present.
+The number of workers, cookers, drivers, and lady helpers are around 120 at present.

 - Tell us about the operation hours of the kitchen.

-- How do you dispose off the waste materials (biodegradable/non – biodegradable)?
+- How do you dispose of the waste materials (biodegradable/non – biodegradable)?
 What measurements are taken?

-It is a green initiative taken by us for Bio Gas project for all out kitchen waste.
-Also other scrap including tin, sacks, plastic etc. are disposed off on weekly basis and as per the need on daily basis too.
+It is a green initiative taken by us for the Bio Gas project for all-out kitchen waste.
+Also, another scrap including tin, sacks, plastic, etc. is disposed of on weekly basis and as per the need on a daily basis too.

-- What are the machineries/equipments used in the kitchen in the process of cooking?
+- What are the machinery/equipment used in the kitchen in the process of cooking?

-We have 16 cookers with 270 ltr capacity, a chapati machine which can make 15000 chapati per hour, 2 no. 600KG thermax boilers, flour mills, daliya roasting machines, potato peeler machines, potato cutting machine, pulverizer, vegetable cutting machine, other special purposes machines designed to meet our needs etc.
+We have 16 cookers with 270 ltr capacity, a chapati machine which can make 15000 chapatis per hour, 2 no. 600KG Thermax boilers, flour mills, daliya roasting machines, potato peeler machines, potato cutting machine, pulverizer, vegetable cutting machine, other special purposes machines designed to meet our needs, etc.

 - How do you ensure the nutrition in the food to be given to the students?
 (Calorie count per meal per student).

 Our food prepared is being tested on a regular basis from State Government approved labs and we ensure proper calories and protein count as per the State Government health norms, duly ordered by the Supreme Court of India.

 - What precautions/measurements are taken to avoid food contamination/wastage?